JerBouma/FinanceToolkit/README.md

 Inflation measured by consumer price index (CPI) is defined as the change in the prices of a basket of goods and services that are typically purchased by specific groups of households.
 Inflation is measured in terms an index, 2015 base year with a breakdown for food, energy and total.

 Inflation measures the erosion of living standards.
-A consumer price index is estimated as a series of summary measures of the period -to -period proportional change in the prices of a fixed set of consumer goods and services of constant quantity and characteristics, acquired, used or paid for by the reference population.
+A consumer price index is estimated as a series of summary measures of the period-to-period proportional change in the prices of a fixed set of consumer goods and services of constant quantity and characteristics, acquired, used or paid for by the reference population.

 Each summary measure is constructed as a weighted average of a large number of elementary aggregate indices.
 Each of the elementary aggregate indices is estimated using a sample of prices for a defined set of goods and services obtained in, or by residents of, a specific region from a given set of outlets or other sources of consumption goods and services.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_consumer_price_index).